DakouriKobri/fullstackopen/README.md

 ### Installation

-After cloning the repository, cd into the project interest in part1 or part2, then use [npm](https://docs.npmjs.com/cli/v6/commands/npm-install) as follows to install all the dependencies:
+After cloning the repository, cd into the directory of the project of interest in part1 or part2, then use [npm](https://docs.npmjs.com/cli/v6/commands/npm-install) as follows to install all the dependencies:

 ```bash
   npm install